EveripediaNetwork/Everipedia/TechnicalWhitepaper.md

 ### Initial Supply & Minting Schedule

-Tokens will be minted every 30 minutes through the edit process and edit curation process.
+Tokens will be minted every 30 minutes ("IQ reward period") through the edit process and edit curation process.
 There will be a fixed amount of tokens minted each day.
 The amount will be reset every day at 00:00 UTC.

 Proposed edits pass tiered thresholds and receive IQ rewards based on votes of token holders.
-The first tier gets their collateral back, but no additional reward (for an explanation of collateral, see the article module).
+The first tier gets their collateral back but no additional reward (for an explanation of collateral, see the Article Module).
 Thresholds past the first tier earn from the daily IQ reward pool.
 The exact thresholds and distributions for the tiers will be determined by the community as one of the first governance actions.

-At the end of the 30 minute period, editors will receive IQ rewards in proportion to the value of their contributions.
-An single editor’s contribution is valued based on the number and tiers of edits approved (Listing 1).
-The IQ reward available per day is determined by the daily minting formula (Listing 2).
+At the end of the 30-minute IQ reward period, editors will receive IQ rewards in proportion to the value of their contributions.
+A single editor’s contribution is valued based on the number and tiers of edits approved (Listing 1).
+The IQ reward available per day is determined by the reward-period minting formula (Listing 2).